Bunge (NYSE:BG) Updates FY23 Earnings Guidance

-Bunge (NYSE:BG – Get Rating) updated its FY23 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of at least $11.00 for the period, compared to the consensus estimate of $11.81.
+Bunge (NYSE:BG – Get Rating) issued an update on its FY23 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of at least $11.00 for the period, compared to the consensus earnings per share estimate of $11.81.
 Bunge also updated its FY 2023 guidance to $11.00- EPS.

 Hedge Funds Weigh In On Bunge

-Several institutional investors have recently made changes to their positions in BG.
-Norges Bank purchased a new position in shares of Bunge during the 4th quarter valued at approximately $186,143,000.
-Vanguard Group Inc. grew its position in shares of Bunge by 5.2% in the first quarter.
-Vanguard Group Inc. now owns 14,105,841 shares of the basic materials company’s stock valued at $1,563,069,000 after purchasing an additional 696,806 shares during the period.
-Renaissance Technologies LLC purchased a new stake in shares of Bunge during the first quarter worth about $74,642,000.
-Goldman Sachs Group Inc. raised its position in shares of Bunge by 96.4% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,091,927 shares of the basic materials company’s stock worth $120,996,000 after purchasing an additional 536,078 shares during the last quarter.
-Finally, Merewether Investment Management LP purchased a new position in Bunge in the 4th quarter valued at about $36,453,000.
-82.62% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Pinnacle Holdings LLC purchased a new stake in Bunge during the first quarter valued at approximately $36,000.
+Jefferies Financial Group Inc. purchased a new stake in Bunge during the fourth quarter valued at approximately $64,000.
+Zions Bancorporation N.A. lifted its position in Bunge by 1,628.3% during the first quarter.
+Zions Bancorporation N.A. now owns 795 shares of the basic materials company’s stock valued at $88,000 after acquiring an additional 749 shares during the last quarter.
+Natixis purchased a new stake in Bunge during the fourth quarter valued at approximately $110,000.
+Finally, Money Concepts Capital Corp purchased a new stake in Bunge during the fourth quarter valued at approximately $137,000.
+82.62% of the stock is currently owned by institutional investors.

 About Bunge